yootheme/example-element/README.md

 1. Create and activate a [child theme](https://yootheme.com/support/yootheme-pro/joomla/child-themes) for YOOtheme Pro.
 2. Create a folder `/builder` in the child theme and copy the two element folders to `/builder/example` and `/builder/example_item`.
 3. Go to Joomla and open the YOOtheme Pro page builder.
-Add a new element and select the *Example* element.
+Add a new element and select the *Example Element*.

 ### WordPress

 1. Create and activate a [child theme](https://yootheme.com/support/yootheme-pro/wordpress/child-themes) for YOOtheme Pro.
 2. Create a folder `/builder` in the child theme and copy the two element folders to `/builder/example` and `/builder/example_item`.
 3. Go to Theme/Customize and open the YOOtheme Pro page builder.
-Add a new element and select the *Example* element.
+Add a new element and select the *Example Element*.

 ## Files